senad96/Exoplanet-Detection/README.md

 # Testing and Performance evaluation

-We present all the performance calssfication metrics:
+We've presented all the performance calssfication metrics:

 1) Accuracy
 2) Recall
 3) Precision
 4) F1-score
 5) Roc-curve

+# Future work

+Since this application is a standard in astrophysics, our models can be used on new and larger datasets by changing only the model input; (which are set to manage time series data long 3197 ).